oceanprotocol/docs/predictoor/pdr-faq.md

 <details>

-<summary>How does Predictoor compare to InTheBlock Price Predictions tool?
+<summary>How does Predictoor compare to IntoTheBlock Price Predictions tool?
 Is has prediction feeds of crypto prices.</summary>

-The InTheBlock tool is run internally by InTheBlock, to build build centralized AI models that are served up via a REST API and a webapp.
+The IntoTheBlock tool is run internally by IntoTheBlock, to build build centralized AI models that are served up via a REST API and a webapp.

 You can view Predictoor as a "next-gen" version of that tool: a decentralized version that crowd-sources predictions.